Chronology

 September 23, 1940

-Begins undergraduate degree at the Ohio State University (OSU) in the College of Education.
 First art classes are Art Appreciation, taught by Frank Roos, and Advanced Freehand Drawing.
 Other classes include Education Survey, Field Artillery and Botany.
 Pledges Phi Sigma Delta and moves into the fraternity house at 1968 Iuka Avenue in Columbus.

 November 7–December 8, 1940

-Sees Picasso’s masterwork Guernica, 1937 in an exhibition, likely in Ohio.6Oral history interview with Roy Lichtenstein, November 15, 1963–January 15, 1964.
+Sees Picasso’s masterwork Guernica (1937) in an exhibition, likely in Ohio.6Oral history interview with Roy Lichtenstein, November 15, 1963–January 15, 1964.
 Archives of American Art, Smithsonian Institution.
 [Conducted by Richard Baker Brown.]

 1941

-Moves to North High Street off campus in Columbus.
+During this year, moves to North High Street off campus in Columbus.

 Picasso’s Blue Period is a significant influence despite pervasiveness of Regionalism at OSU.